notbenohene/Reading-Notes/whatwaslearned.md

 * touch - touch is used to adjust the access information of a file

 ## Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 * cd projects - changes the directory of the folder titled "projects"
 * mkdir new-project - makes a directory of a new folder
-* touch new-project/newfile.md -
+* touch new-project/newfile.md - creates a new project and names it
-* cd ..
+* cd .. - return to previous directory
-* ls projects/new-project
+* ls projects/new-project - shows a list of the contents in the newly created folder